 1. Setup your email account on your BlackBerry

 2. If you have an older BlackBerry smartphone (OS5 and below, I believe), you will need Google Sync for BlackBerry, an app that lets you sync your contacts, calender and email with Google’s suit of services (skip this if you’re using a Hotmail/Live/Outlook email account) and use the app to synchronise with your Gmail account

 3. If you have a newer Blackberry device, it should sync your contacts with your email account automatically.

-4. On your Android smartphone, setup your email account and your synchronised contacts should be automatically transferred to the phone.
+4. On your Android smartphone, set up your email account and your synchronized contacts should be automatically transferred to the phone.

 Update: The Google Sync for BlackBerry is no longer available for download.